gaurav-arya/StochasticAD.jl/docs/src/tutorials/game_of_life.md

-# Stochastic Game of life
+# Stochastic Game of Life

 We consider a stochastic version of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), played on a two-dimensional board.
 We shall use the following packages,
 ```@setup game_of_life